Guide to Risk Reversal

 Let’s examine a scenario where you are long a stock and want to use risk reversal to hedge some of the risk in your position.
 So you sell an out-of-the-money call option and buy an out-of-the-money put option, usually at a net credit to yourself.

 If the stock’s price goes up past the strike price of your call, you will profit based on the increased value of your stock holding.
-Your maximum loss will come if the stock’s price goes down, but your total can not amount to more than the strike price of the put option that you bought.
+Your maximum loss occurs if the stock price declines below the strike price of the put option, reduced by the net premium you receive from executing the strategy.

 Breakeven